x86-arch/op/README.md

 ## Related script usage instructions

 There are currently two DIY scripts in the root directory of the warehouse: `diy-part1.sh`, `diy-part2.sh` and `.config`, which are executed before and after the update and installation of ` ./scripts/feeds update && ./scripts/feeds install `.
-You can write the instructions for modifying the source code into the script, such as modifying `the default IP , Host name, theme, add/remove software package...`, etc. If the additional software package has the same name as the existing software package in the OpenWrt source code, the software package with the same name in the Open­Wrt source code needs to be deleted, otherwise the packages in Open­Wrt will be compiled first.
+You can write the instructions for modifying the source code into the script, such as modifying `the default IP , Host name, theme, add/remove software package...`, etc. If the additional software package has the same name as the existing software package in the OpenWrt source code, the software package with the same name in the OpenWrt source code needs to be deleted, otherwise the packages in OpenWrt will be compiled first.
 It will automatically traverse all files in the `package` directory when compiling.

 Just put the `feeds.conf.default` file into the root directory of the warehouse, it will overwrite the relevant files in the Open­Wrt source directory.
 Create a new `files` directory under the root directory of the warehouse, and put the customized related files in the same directory structure as OpenWrt, and the OpenWrt configuration will be overwritten during compilation.